alilajevardi/Data-extractor-from-com-port/README.md

 # Data-extractor-from-com-port

 The software records real-time temperature data from fluoroptic sensor of Luxtron device.
 It can also control the device through Action and Parameter commands.
-The explanation of each command is displayed in bottom description panel.
+The explanation of each command is displayed in the description textbox under Recieve panel.

 The sensor needs to be already connected to a com port (via serial to USB connector) before initialising the software.